RUrlus/ModelMetricUncertainty/README.rst

 * **Metrics** - functions to compute confusion matrix(ces) and binary classification metrics over classifier scores or predictions.
 * **Uncertainty estimators** - functionality to compute the joint uncertainty over classification metrics.

+We currently focus on binary classification models but aim to include support for other types of models and their metrics in the future.

 Confusion Matrix & Metrics
 **************************